 Bottled water is available to purchase from the ticket steward (usually at the front door of the venue).
-The cafeteria at Alderley Edge School for Girls is open on Saturday for drinks and snacks.
 We cannot allow any food or hot drinks to be taken into the venues.
 There are a number of cafes and restaurants a short walk from the Festival Hall.

 What is the Finale?

-The Finale is held in the Festival Hall on the Saturday night of Festival Week.
+The Finale is held in the Festival Hall on the Saturday night of Festival Week in a relaxed party atmosphere to showcase the talent and variety our entrants contribute to the Festival.
+Tickets are available during Festival week.
 We invite outstanding performers, who have not just won their individual class, but who we feel will be part of an entertaining programme for the whole audience.
-Tickets are only available from the Festival Hall during Festival week and cost £12 for adults, £6 for children.
 Invited performers receive two free tickets: one for themselves and one for a guest.